Right Choice of “Cable Assembly” and “Wire Harness” in Electrical Components: What is the difference?

 Both cable assemblies and wire harnesses therefore come with their own pros and cons.
 It is important to have a thorough understanding of them to be able to make the correct choice.

-Building and testing wiring harness and cable assemblies
+Building and testing Cable Assembly and Wire Harness

 When it comes to building wire harnesses and cable assemblies the process is pretty much similar.
 It requires wires to be cut, soldered to connector pins while some require potting at the connector end.
 What is also required with both wire harnesses and cable assembly is extensive testing.
 One needs to be sure that connectivity is correct and there is no scope of shorts.
 They also need to be tested for compliance, insulation resistance as well as for any passive components.
 It is therefore important to choose a provider who has enough domain expertise in these areas.

-Overall knowing whether to use cable assembly or a wire harness will go a long way in mitigating manufacturing costs as also protecting yourself against costly mistakes.
+Overall knowing whether to use Cable Assembly and Wire Harness will go a long way in mitigating manufacturing costs as also protecting yourself against costly mistakes.